 Cottage Cheese Protein Pancakes (No Protein Powder)

 I’m no bodybuilder (obviously), but I have been actively trying to consume more protein in my day, especially in the morning.
 If you’re anything like me and you often find yourself hungry an hour or so after eating breakfast, this might be something for you to try too.
-These Cottage Cheese Protein Pancakes have no protein powder but are packed with protein thanks to the creamy goodness of cottage cheese.
+These easy Cottage Cheese Protein Pancakes have no protein powder but are packed with protein thanks to the creamy goodness of cottage cheese.
 They are super delicious and versatile, and a great way to satisfy your hunger any time of day.

 I love the silky, almost custardy texture these protein pancakes have, thanks to the addition of cottage cheese.
 This has become my go-to pancake recipe!